Professor David Duke

 - software engineering

-(ii) high performance graphics and visualization, esp fo large scale data:
+(iii) high performance graphics and visualization, esp for large-scale data (TB+):

 - multi-field topology